timdeschryver/timdeschryver.dev/blog/ngrx-flush-state/index.md

 ---
 title: Flush state with an NgRx meta-reducer
 slug: ngrx-flush-state
-image: /images/ngrx-flush-state.png
+description: A snippet on how to remove a specific slice within the NgRx state object.
-date: 20222-03-29
+date: 2022-03-29
-tags: ngrx, effects, angular
+tags: ngrx, angular
 ---

 ## Flush state with an NgRx meta-reducer